koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 During this discussion, Ann call Bill and informs him that only a single column in the incoming data was corrupt with unidentifiable characters.
 Bill argues the cause of this problem does not sound like a SAN failure and asks Brent what else was going on yesterday.

 > “Well, now that you mention it...
 A developer for the timekeeping application called me yesterday with a strange question about the database table structure.
 I was in the middle of working on that Phoenix test VM, so I gave him a really quick answer so I could get back to work.
-You don’t suppose he did something to break the app, do you?”
+You don't suppose he did something to break the app, do you?”

 Following this trail, Wes finds it was a developer called Max, who was out for a vacation starting today, who was doing some updates to the time keeping applications database for a project driven by John.